-Manufacturers are invited to submit fungicide strategies based on one or two fungicide sprays applied at either GS31 or GS39 or both timings.
+Manufacturers are invited to submit fungicide strategies based on one or two fungicide sprays applied at either GS31 or GS39-45 or both timings.
 Entries are based on supplying a minimum of two (or alternatively four) treatments for one or more of the three trial locations.

-The cost would be \$3000 for two entries or \$5000 for four entries + GST for each trial location or \$8500 or 14,000 + GST if the two or four fungicide entries were placed at all three trial sites.
+The cost would be

-A report would be provided that included all treatments and the FAR Australia controls for all sites where entries had been funded.
+- \$3100 for two entries or \$5000 for four entries + GST for each trial location per crop. - \$6000 or \$9500 + GST if the two or four fungicide entries were placed at two trial sites per crop/type. - \$11,000 or 18,000 + GST if the two or four fungicide entries were placed at all four trial sites per crop type.

-Should you wish to invest in entries into FAR Australia's Fungicide Fingerprinting evaluation network, please contact Rachel Hamilton on
+A report would be provided that included all treatments funded by the client and the FAR Australia controls.

-0428 843 456 or email rachel.hamilton@faraustralia.com.au
+Should you wish to invest in entries into FAR Australia's Fungicide Fingerprinting evaluation network, please contact Rachel Hamilton on 0428 843 456 or email rachel.hamilton@faraustralia.com.au

-ABOUT INDUSTRY INNOVATIONS (II) 2025
+ABOUT INDUSTRY INNOVATIONS (II)